 Praliciguat is an orally administered, once-daily systemic sGC stimulator.
-On June 3, 2021, we entered into a license agreement with Akebia relating to the exclusive worldwide license to Akebia of our rights to the development, manufacture, medical affairs and commercialization of pharmaceutical products containing praliciguat and other related products and forms, thereof enumerated in such agreement.
-Cyclerion is eligible to receive up to \$225 million in pre-commercial milestones and total potential future development, regulatory, and commercialization milestone payments could result in up to \$585 million.
-Cyclerion is also eligible to receive tiered, sales-based royalties ranging from single-digit to high-teen percentages.
+On June 3, 2021, we entered into a license agreement with Akebia relating to the exclusive worldwide license to Akebia of our rights to the development, manufacture, medical affairs and commercialization of pharmaceutical products containing praliciguat and other related products and forms thereof enumerated in such agreement.
+Cyclerion is eligible to receive up to \$585 million in total potential future development, regulatory, and commercialization milestone payments.
+Cyclerion is also eligible to receive tiered, sales-based royalties ranging from single-digit to high-teen percentages and subject to reduction upon expiration of patent rights or the launch of a generic product.

-Olinciguat is an orally administered, once-daily, vascular sGC stimulator that was evaluated in a Phase 2 study of participants with sickle cell disease.
-We released topline results from this study in October 2020.
-We continue to work to out-license olinciguat to an entity with strong cardiovascular and/or cardiopulmonary capabilities.
+Olinciguat is a Phase 2, orally administered, once-daily, vascular sGC stimulator that we are seeking to out-license to an entity with strong cardiovascular and/or cardiopulmonary capabilities.